WNYW: In popular culture

 WNYW was portrayed in an episode of the Fox animated comedy Futurama, titled "When Aliens Attack", in which the station was accidentally knocked off the air by Philip J. Fry in 1999.
-That resulted in angry Omicronians invading Earth in the year 3000 (having received the broadcast signal 1000 years later being 1000 light-years away) and demanding to see the end of an Ally McBeal-esque program called Single Female Lawyer.
+That resulted in angry Omicronians invading Earth in the year 3000 (having received the broadcast signal 1,000 years later, being 1,000 light-years away) and demanding to see the end of an Ally McBeal-esque program called Single Female Lawyer.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WNYW discontinued regular programming on its analog signal, over VHF channel 5, at 11:59 p.m.
 ET on June 12, 2009, as part of the federally mandated transition from analog to digital television; the shutdown occurred during the closing credits of a syndicated rerun of The Simpsons.
-The station's digital signal remained on its pre-transition UHF channel 44, using PSIP to display WNYW's virtual channel as 5 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 44, using virtual channel 5.
 It carried WWOR's programming on digital subchannel 5.2 until 2009, when it changed the PSIP data to identify the virtual channel carrying WWOR's programming to 9.2.
 As of 2019, a channel of WWOR's programming is no longer multiplexed with WNYW.